Daleho Irandust: Groningen

+IF Brommapojkarna

+On 27 February 2024, Irandust returned to Sweden with IF Brommapojkarna on a two-year contract.

 International career

 Youth

 Irandust has played for the Sweden U19 national team.
-Due to his Kurdish-Iranian heritage, Irandust is eligible to play for either Sweden or Iran.
+Due to his Kurdish-Iranian heritage, Irandust was eligible to play for either Sweden or Iran.
 In June 2017, Irandust reaffirmed his decision to represent Sweden over Iran.
 He was called into the Sweden U21 team on 27 August 2017 for the 2019 UEFA European Under-21 Championship qualification.
 Irandust made his debut for the under-21s on 7 June 2018 with an assist to Carlos Strandberg in a 4–0 win over Malta.
 He was called into the under-21 squad in August 2019 for the start of their 2021 UEFA European Under-21 Championship qualification campaign.
 He provided assists to Pontus Almqvist and Gustav Henriksson in September 2020 during a 3–0 win over Italy.

 Senior

+Sweden

-Irandust was called into the senior national team by manager Janne Andersson on 3 December 2018 for their January 2019 friendly matches against Finland and Iceland.
+Irandust was called into the Sweden national team by manager Janne Andersson on 3 December 2018 for their January 2019 friendly matches against Finland and Iceland.
 He made his international debut for Sweden on 8 January 2019 against Finland.

+Syria

+In March 2024, Irandust was called up to the Syria national football team for 2026 FIFA World Cup qualification matches against Myanmar.

+Irandust scored his first international goal on 9 September 2024 against India at the G. M. C. Balayogi Athletic Stadium during the 2024 Intercontinental Cup, which ended in a 3–0 victory.